MicrosoftDocs/query-docs/query-languages/dax/calculatetable-function-dax.md

 Evaluates a table expression in a modified filter context.

 > [!NOTE]
 > There's also the [CALCULATE](calculate-function-dax.md) function.
-It performs exactly the same functionality, except it modifies the filter context applied to an expression that returns a _scalar value_.
+It performs exactly the same functionality, except it modifies the [filter context](dax-overview.md#filter-context) applied to an expression that returns a _scalar value_.
 >
-> For more information about filter context, see [Filter context](dax-overview.md#filter-context).
+>

 ## Syntax